Poisson Boundaries of Lamplighter Groups: Proof of the Kaimanovich-Vershik Conjecture: Abstract

-Using these methods, \ref b.Kaim:survey/ made some progress on the lamplighter question by showing that for $\mu$ whose projection on the base group, $\Z^d$, has non-0 mean, the final lamps do indeed give the Poisson boundary.
-This problem of identifying the Poisson boundary has been raised repeatedly (e.g., \ref b.Kaim:solvable/, \ref b.Vershik:survey/, \ref b.KarlssonWoess:trees/, \ref b.Sava/, \refbmulti{Erschler,Erschler:ICM}, \ref b.Georg:planar/) and has been considered a major open problem in the field.
+Using these methods, \ref b.Kaim:survey/ made some progress on the lamplighter question by showing that for $\mu$ whose projection on the base group, $\Z^d$, has nonzero mean, the final lamps do indeed give the Poisson boundary.
+This problem of identifying the Poisson boundary has been raised repeatedly (e.g., \ref b.Kaim:solvable/, \ref b.Vershik:survey/, \ref b.KarlssonWoess:trees/, \ref b.Sava/, \refbmulti{Erschler,Erschler:ICM}, \ref b.Agelos/) and has been considered a major open problem in the field.

-Beyond \refbauthor{Erschler}'s result on the Kaimanovich-Vershik conjecture, similar results have been established for random walks $\mu$ of finite first moment whose support generates one of the following groups $\lampg \wr \gp$ as a semigroup: \beginbulletitems \bullitem $\gp$ has subexponential growth and there is a homomorphism $\psi \colon \gp \to \Z$ such that if $\pi \colon \lampg \wr \gp \to \gp$ is the canonical projection, then $(\psi\pi)_* \mu$ has non-0 mean (\ref b.Kaim:survey/); \bullitem $\lampg$ is finite and $\gp$ is a group with a Cayley graph being a tree of degree at least 3 (\ref b.KarlssonWoess:trees/); \bullitem $\lampg = \Z_2$ and $\gp$ has infinitely many ends or is non-elementary hyperbolic (\ref b.Sava/). \endbulletitems
+Beyond \refbauthor{Erschler}'s result on the Kaimanovich--Vershik conjecture, similar results have been established for random walks $\mu$ of finite first moment whose support generates one of the following groups $\lampg \wr \baseg$: \beginbulletitems \bullitem \rl{$\lampg$ is finitely generated and nontrivial,} $\baseg$ has subexponential growth, and there is a homomorphism $\psi \colon \baseg \to \Z$ such that if $\pi \colon \lampg \wr \baseg \to \baseg$ is the canonical projection, then $(\psi\pi)_* \mu$ has nonzero mean (\ref b.Kaim:survey/); \bullitem $\lampg$ is finite and $\baseg$ is a group with a Cayley graph being a tree of degree at least 3 (\ref b.KarlssonWoess:trees/); \bullitem $\lampg = \Z_2$ and $\baseg$ \rl{is finitely generated and} has infinitely many ends or is non-elementary hyperbolic (\ref b.Sava/). \endbulletitems

-In all these cases, the projection of the random walk to $\gp$ has linear rate of escape, and this makes the analysis considerably simpler.
+In all these cases, the projection of the random walk to $\baseg$ has linear rate of escape, and this makes the analysis considerably simpler.

 \ref b.Erschler/ also extended her result on $\lampg \wr \Z^d$ ($\lampg$ finitely generated and $d \ge 5$) beyond finitely supported $\mu$ to those with finite third moment, and noted that similar techniques work for free metabelian groups $\FF_d/\FF_d''$ when $d \ge 5$.